ChihChengLiang/swirlitest/README.md

 # swirlitest

 Test all lessons of a swirl course.
-Automatically testing a large course can't be more easier.
+Automatically testing for a large course can't be more easier.

 ## Installation